 - Add the drained barley to the soup.
 Let soup simmer for approximately 15 to 20 minutes more or until beef and barley are tender.
 Add more broth if desired and adjust seasoning.

 - Before serving, sprinkle soup with chopped fresh parsley.

-If you choose hulled barley for this recipe, I recommend you cook it for at least 30 minutes prior to adding it to the soup to continue cooking with the remainder of the ingredients.
+- If you choose hulled barley for this recipe, I recommend you cook it on its own for at least 30 minutes prior to adding it to the soup pot.
+It will continue cooking with the remainder of the ingredients.